A Vegan Oil Free Mayo recipe you can make 4 ways: 1) tofu mayo, 2) cashew mayo, 3) tofu garlic mayo (aioli), and 4) cashew garlic mayo (aioli).

 4 Ways to Make Oil Free Vegan Mayo

-While creating this recipe, I ended up with four versions: 1) vegan oil free mayonnaise made with tofu, 2) vegan oil free mayonnaise made with cashews, 3) vegan oil free mayonnaise made with tofu + garlic—otherwise known as vegan aioli, and 4) vegan oil free mayonnaise made with cashews + garlic—also otherwise known as vegan aioli.
+While creating this vegan mayon recipe with no oil, I ended up with four versions: 1) vegan oil free mayonnaise made with tofu, 2) vegan oil free mayonnaise made with cashews, 3) vegan oil free mayonnaise made with tofu + garlic—otherwise known as vegan aioli, and 4) vegan oil free mayonnaise made with cashews + garlic—also otherwise known as vegan aioli.

 I created the original recipe with tofu, and I like this version because it’s tasty, budget-friendly and low in fat.
 But, I know some of you can’t eat soy, so I created a second version made with cashews.
 This version is richer, with and a slightly milder flavor.
 It’s also more WFPB compliant, as it avoids the processed tofu.